lilstanli/pandas-challenge/README.md

 Module 4 Challenge - Pandas

 ## Files include:
-- The Report **pyCitySchools.ipynb)** which has the
+- The Report **pyCitySchools.ipynb** which has the
     - *Code*
-    - *Observrable trends* solution at the end both in the same file.
+    - *Observrable trends* solution at the end - Both in the same file.